DoctorNeuron/neuron-earth-travelogue-content/blog/readme.md

 ### 🚿 Hygiene

 This is a metric of how clean and sterile the place and the food is.
 In lament terms:
 * 9 or 10⭐: Exceptionally sterile.
 The workers are wearing their PPE, no unnecessary waste near the kitchen, the tableware and utensils are shining clean, table is always cleaned before sitting in.
+Food stall still have their chance to get this rating if they stands up from the usual environment of food stall.
 * 8⭐: Sterile.
 Might not wear complete PPE, but it is comfortable and has a clean environment and strict regulations.
 * 7⭐: Follows standard common sense protocol.
 Guaranteed to be clean and comfortable for 98% of people.
 A closed kitchen has a greater chance of gaining this point.
 * 6 or 5⭐: You might need to clean your table and equipment thoroughly.
 OCD stays away from this place.